A comfort zone is a place where one feels completely at ease. A place of safety. A place of assurance. A place of certainty.

 For instance, if a task has been achieved a certain way for years, challenge yourself to examine and develop other ways it could be more effective to achieve this task.

-Perhaps, the task should even be eliminated completely in favour of something else.
+Perhaps, the task should even be eliminated completely in favor of something else.
 Force yourself to take a broader view of it.

 All those things you keep talking about and you never do.
 Pick one thing and create an actionable plan around it.
 Vision boards can be a big help here.